A Proven Process

 The assessment of the remaining property after the taking is more complex.
 All the issues presented by the appraisal estimate of the whole property’s market value still apply.
 Additionally, there are legal constraints on which impacts from a taking may be considered that can greatly alter an analysis of the remainder’s market value.

 As the Supreme Court of Texas has remarked on many occasions, not every decrease in market value is compensable.
 Thus, while an appraiser may be able to quantify a negative impact from a taking, only the condemnation attorney can advise the client whether the impact is compensable and, thus, whether it warrants the attendant expense associated with litigating the issue.

 Every situation is unique.
-To learn how compensation claims and other elements of eminent domain law in Texas apply in your circumstances, talk to a lawyer who is experienced in this field.
-You can reach our law offices online or by telephone at 844-877-9190 to arrange a consultation with an experienced eminent domain lawyer in Texas.
+To learn how compensation claims and other elements of Texas eminent domain law apply to your circumstances, you should consult with a lawyer who is experienced in this field.
+You can reach our law offices online or by telephone at 844-877-9190.